 When we are in creation, we are activating the brain’s creative center, the frontal lobe (part of the forebrain and comprising the prefrontal cortex).
 This is the newest, most evolved part of our human nervous system and the most adaptable part of the brain.
 It tends to be the creative center of who we are, and the brain’s CEO or decision-making apparatus.
 The frontal lobe is the seat of our attention, focused concentration, awareness, observation, and consciousness.
 It is where we speculate on possibilities, demonstrate firm intention, make conscious decisions, control impulsive and emotional behaviors, and learn new things.

 Meet the CEO.
 Dr. Joe says this is the domain of creation and change.
 It has three essential functions, which will come into play when we learn and practice meditation techniques.

 - Metacognition: Becoming Self-Aware to Inhibit Unwanted States of Mind and Body

 The first function of the frontal lobe is to become self-aware.
 Before we create the new self, first we have to stop being the old self.
-We have to become aware how the old self thinks, feels and acts.
+We have to become aware of how the old self thinks, feels, and acts.
 We have to “know thy self.”